paulmooreparks/ClifferBasic/README.md

 ## Roadmap

-- Add an `input` command
+- Add an `input` command.
-- Add support for arrays via the `dim` command
+- Add support for arrays via the `dim` command.
+- Add `data` and `read` commands.
+- Implement `:` command separator.
+- Add structured-programming constructs like `while`/`wend`.
+- Add support for float variables (`x!`).
+Double, int, and string are currently supported.
-- Extend built-in help to show more of the syntax of the BASIC commands
+- Extend built-in help to show more of the syntax of the BASIC commands.

 ## Known issues